anh01/nodejs-shop/README.md

-# DoctorU's Shop
+# Node.js Shop

 ## Intro

-This is a first pass at a commerce system srunning on node.
+This is a first pass at a commerce system running on node.

 ## Dependencies